 exclusive to perpendicular-energy evolution. \end{itemize}

-A distribution function $f(W_i) \equiv \rmd N/\rmd W_i$ inside the turbulent looptop at the initial time $t = 2.5t_0$ is shown in Fig.~\ref{fig:dNdWi} for each of these contributions.
+A distribution function, $f(W_i) \equiv \rmd N/\rmd W_i,$ inside the turbulent looptop at the initial time $t = 2.5t_0$ is shown in Fig.~\ref{fig:dNdWi} for each of these contributions.
 In this particular MHD setup, the strength of magnetic-mirror effects dominates over the three, followed by the perpendicular-gradient term.
-This aligns with the expectation that an environment with well-developed turbulence in the magnetic field has important and strong gradient effects.
-However, given their nature, $W_{mirr}$ terms \eqref{eq:Wmirr} only transfer energy between parallel and perpendicular motion without producing net particle energization.
-It is instead $W_{curv}$ and $W^\perp_{\nabla B}$ that contribute to the total particle energy variation (see Eq.~\eqref{Wtot}).
-In our ideal-MHD runs (where parallel electric fields are absent by definition), it is expected that these effects manifest via continuous scattering of electrons across turbulent magnetic structures, promoting Fermi-type acceleration mechanisms (\citealt{Lemoine2022}).

-However, a discrepancy arises when ensembles of test particles are tracked individually during their evolution in the turbulent plasma using the standard GCA approach, as will be shown in what follows.
-The lack of energy conservation makes it impossible to infer any sensible observation on the energization processes and on the role of different magnetic effects in the acceleration of particles.
+This aligns with the expectation that an environment with well-developed turbulence in the magnetic field has strong and significant gradient effects.
+However, given their nature, $W_{mirr}$ terms \eqref{eq:Wmirr} only transfer energy between parallel and perpendicular motion without producing net particle energisation.
+It is instead $W_{curv}$ and $W^\perp_{\nabla B}$ that contribute to the total particle-energy variation (see Eq.~\eqref{Wtot}).
+In our ideal-MHD runs (where parallel electric fields are absent by definition), it is expected that these effects manifest via continuous scattering of electrons across turbulent magnetic structures, promoting Fermi-type acceleration mechanisms (\citealt{Lemoine2022}).\\ A discrepancy arises, however, when ensembles of test particles are tracked individually during their evolution in the turbulent plasma using the standard GCA approach, as we show in the following sections.
+The lack of energy conservation makes it impossible to infer any sensible observation of the energisation processes and of the role of different magnetic effects in the acceleration of particles.
 We now describe the relevant test case of a single Alfvén wave.